eclipse-archived/codewind-docs/docs/_documentations/codewind-eclipse-quick-guide.md

 * So for `http://127.0.0.1:<port>/starter/calculator/+/10/3` you should see: `10+3=13`.

 ## What you have learned
-Now that you have completed this quick-guide, you have:
+In this quick guide, you have learned to:
 1. Installed Codewind on Eclipse
 2. Developed your own microservice using Codewind

 ## Next Steps
-See other quick-guides to learn how to develop with Codewind.
+See other quick guides to learn how to develop with Codewind.